 Source Code, Datasets

-Data Series Progressive Similarity Search with Probabilistic Quality Guarantees
+ProS: Data Series Progressive k-NN Similarity Search and Classification with Probabilistic Quality Guarantees

-Anna Gogolou, Theophanis Tsandilas, Karima Echihabi, Anastasia Bezerianos, Themis Palpanas
+Karima Echihabi, Theophanis Tsandilas, Anna Gogolou, Anastasia Bezerianos, Themis Palpanas

 You may freely use this code for research purposes, provided that you properly acknowledge the authors using the following reference:

 Anna Gogolou, Theophanis Tsandilas, Karima Echihabi, Anastasia Bezerianos, Themis Palpanas.
-Data Series Progressive Similarity Search with Probabilistic Quality Guarantees.
-ACM SIG International conference on Management of Data / Principles of Database Systems (SIGMOD/PODS), 2020.
+ProS: Data Series Progressive k-NN Similarity Search and Classification with Probabilistic Quality Guarantees.
+Under review, 2020.

 - Repository with source code for all the algorithms used in the paper.